Acupuncture: A Pointed Discussion on Its Benefits and Risks for Seniors

 But fear not, it’s all part of the process.
 Remember, these aren’t your average sewing needles.
 They’re thin, specially designed, and meant to glide into the skin with ease.

 These needles are the unsung heroes of acupuncture.
-Thin, sterile, and designed for single use, they ensure the process is safe and hygienic.
+Acupuncture uses very thin, sterile needles that are designed for single use, ensuring the process is safe and hygienic.

-And for those worried about safety, rest assured.
+And for those worried about , rest assured.
 Licensed acupuncturists undergo rigorous training and adhere to strict guidelines to ensure patient safety.
+The FDA regulates acupuncture needles to make sure they are sterile and safe for clinical use.

 And always, always consult with your primary care physician before diving into the world of acupuncture.